ihavethatonvinyl/blog/content/q-and-a/q-a-remix-with-rob-skipworth.md

 ---
 title: Q&A Remix With Rob Skipworth
 date: 2025-03-08T18:45:00.000Z
+summary: '"I got a Louis Armstrong box set on Amazon that had been incorrectly priced at $12.
+Found a Third Man Vault release at a Goodwill and got a $100 Loretta Lynn set for 75 cents."'
 draft: true
 ---
+*The Q&A Remix is a frequent column on IHTOV in which people from all walks of life answer a set of pre-written questions about their record collection.
+Today we welcome Rob Skipworth.*

 **Have you ever bought a record just for the artwork?**

 Yes!
 Almost all of the Chemical Brother’s records are done by an artist named [Kate Gibb](https://www.instagram.com/kategibbprint?igsh=ZHBvaHN5dTZpMHRz).
 She does screen printing and the uniform style makes their discography so cool visually!